Balint Intensives on The Road: Leader training at your site

 The American Balint Society (ABS) offers Balint leader training at least twice/year as an Intensive, in varying geographical locations.
 The training Intensive involves 9 Balint group sessions, in which a group member presents a troubling/puzzling case, and the group discusses the case from the standpoint of trying to better understand the patient’s perspective, the clinician’s perspective, and the relationship between the two.
 Each Balint group session takes 45 minutes, followed by another 45 minutes of discussion on the leadership in that group.
 The group is led by two professionals, a physician and a behavioral medicine specialist, both trained in the Balint method.

 This training traditionally starts on a Thursday afternoon and ends by noon on Sunday, with Saturday afternoon free.
-The format includes this pause because of the intense nature of the experience and to best consolidate the learning experience of the participants.
+Starting and ending times accommodate travel schedules.
+The four-day format also includes a pause because of the intense nature of the experience and to best consolidate the learning experience of the participants.

 The American Balint Society offers leadership training Intensives as an important stepping stone toward developing and improving one’s Balint leadership skills, and as a formal requirement for further Balint training.
 The further training offered by the ABS includes two specific pathways: